AhmedBadary/AhmedBadary.github.io/content/research/questions.md

 ***

-# Bias-Variance Decomposition Theory
+## Bias-Variance Decomposition Theory
 1. __What is the Bias-Variance Decomposition Theory:__{: style="color: red"}
 1. __What are the Assumptions made by the theory?__{: style="color: red"}
 1. __What is the question that the theory tries to answer?
-What assumption is important?
-How do you achieve the answer/goal?__{: style="color: red"}
+How do you achieve the answer to this question?
+What assumption is important?__{: style="color: red"}
 1. __What is the Bias-Variance Decomposition:__{: style="color: red"}
-1. __Define each term w.r.t. source of the error:__{: style="color: red"}
+1. __Define each term w.r.t. source of the error (error from):__{: style="color: red"}
     1. __Bias:__{: style="color: blue"}
     1. __Variance:__{: style="color: blue"}
     1. __Irreducible Error:__{: style="color: blue"}
-1. __What does each of the following measure?
-Describe it in Words?
-Give their AKA in statistics?__{: style="color: red"}
+1. __What does each of the following measure (error in)?
+Describe this measured quantity in words, mathematically.
+Describe Bias&Variance in Words as a question statement.
+Give their AKA in statistics.__{: style="color: red"}
     1. __Bias:__{: style="color: blue"}
     1. __Variance:__{: style="color: blue"}
     1. __Irreducible Error:__{: style="color: blue"}